Memory Configuration¶

 APU Shared Memory Architecture¶

-Unlike discrete GPUs with dedicated VRAM, the AMD Ryzen AI Max+ 395 APU shares system memory between CPU and GPU:
+Unlike discrete GPUs with dedicated VRAM, the AMD Ryzen AI Max+ 395 (Strix Halo) APU shares system memory between CPU and GPU.
+On the MS-S1 MAX that pool is 128GB LPDDR5X-8000, soldered, on a 256-bit (quad-channel) bus — roughly 3x the bandwidth of a typical desktop dual-channel DDR5 board.

 Discrete GPU Memory Model: